Prof. Mvuyo Tom, Deputy Chairperson

-Dr. Tom is the Vice-Chancellor of the University of Fort Hare (UFH), a position he has held since 2008 having been a Deputy Vice- Chancellor in the same University from 2006-2007.
-He has been in the staff of the UFH since 2005, first as Director of the School of Public Management and Development and as Acting Dean in the Faculty of Management and Development.
+Prof. Tom is the former Vice-Chancellor of the University of Fort Hare (UFH), a position he held from 2008 to 2016 having been a Deputy Vice- Chancellor in the same University from 2006-2007.
+He served on the staff of the UFH between 2005-2006, first as Director of the School of Public Management and Development and as Acting Dean in the Faculty of Management and Development.

 A medical doctor by profession he holds a MB ChB degree from the University of Natal, a Master of Family Medicine, (University of Witwatersrand) and a Master of Science in Public Policy and Management (University of London, School of Oriental and African Studies).
 He did a Senior Executive Program with Harvard and Wits Business Schools.